 Those of us who live on the farm share at least one meal a day.
 In fact, one of the jobs for interns is usually to cook lunch once a week and clean up afterwards.
 The food is stupendous, a big perk of living here.
 There are living quarters at the farm, a washroom with a shower, a laundry, and a community kitchen, so it is important for prospective interns to be comfortable sharing their living spaces with other people.

 Interns are hired on a rolling basis, with start times spread throughout the year.
 It is important for interns to commit for an entire year.
 Due to the extensive training and energy we give to our interns, short term internships are not currently available.
 Many interns choose to stay on for longer than a year.

 If you are interested in a Full Belly Farm internship, please fill out our application and send it to us.
 Interns are hired on a rolling basis, there is not one set start date.
 We receive well over 500 applications for our five available positions, so please be patient with our process.
 If we are interested in having you visit Full Belly for an interview, we will contact you.
 It’s best if you can visit us at the farm, meet with the partners and talk to current interns to make sure that the experience will suit you.
-Please note that we are full for 2013.

 We enjoy the experience of opening up our homes and work life to people who want to learn about sustainable agriculture and contribute to our community.
 Although it can get pretty hectic around here, we always appreciate a new set of hands, a fresh perspective, and the good times and fun that our interns bring!